luyaojie/awesome-nlp-resource/README.md

   - [AG's corpus of news articles](https://www.di.unipi.it/~gulli/AG_corpus_of_news_articles.html) AG is a collection of more than 1 million news articles.
   - [Yahoo-Answers-Topic-Classification](https://github.com/LC-John/Yahoo-Answers-Topic-Classification-Dataset) This corpus contains 4,483,032 questions and their corresponding answers from Yahoo!
 Answers service.
   - [Google-Snippets](http://jwebpro.sourceforge.net/data-web-snippets.tar.gz) This dataset contains the web search results related to 8 different domains such as business, computers and engineering.
+  - [BenchmarkingZeroShot](https://github.com/yinwenpeng/BenchmarkingZeroShot) This repository contains the code and the data for the EMNLP2019 paper "Benchmarking Zero-shot Text Classification: Datasets, Evaluation and Entailment Approach".

 <span id='sentiment'>Sentiment</span>
 ---------